Tactics to improve your job campaigns. Straight to your inbox.

 On the flip side, job boards, career platforms, and social media sites use Supply-Side Platforms to make their digital real estate available for job ad placements and bidding.

-This includes not only traditional job listing sites and specialized industry forums but also social media platforms that offer a diverse and dynamic user base.
+This includes not only traditional job listing sites and specialised industry forums but also social media platforms that offer a diverse and dynamic user base.

 Through algorithms and data analytics, these platforms can serve highly targeted job ads to both active and passive job seekers.